deficollective/defiscan/src/content/protocols/lido-v2.md

 The Finance contract is part of the Aragon OS ecosystem and serves as a financial controller for DAOs, including Lido.
 It manages:Treasury funds through a Vault.
 Period-based accounting.
 Scheduled and immediate payments.
 Budget controls for different tokens.
 Transaction recording and reporting

+Easytrack: set of pre-approved governance operations that can be executed after some waiting period if there was no governance objection.

 ## Security Council

 | Name                              | Account                                                                                                                | Type         | ≥ 7 signers | ≥ 51% threshold | ≥ 50% non-insider | Signers public |